nicolasdb/docker-learning-journey/levels/level1-basics.md

    bridge.
 Can you help us set it up?

 SCANNING DOCKER HUB...
->_ Found it!
-The Python container.
+>_ Did you found you found the Python container?
 Perfect for testing your container control abilities.
 Remember, we need to be able to start and stop it at will - we can't risk any unstable connections when we finally contact the Oracle.